Legion of Monsters

-Legion of Monsters is the name of different fictional superhero teams appearing in American comic books published by Marvel Comics.
+Legion of Monsters is the name of different superhero teams appearing in American comic books published by Marvel Comics.

 Publication history

 The Legion of Monsters first appeared in Marvel Comics chronology in Marvel Premiere #28 (February 1976) and was created by Bill Mantlo, Frank Robbins, and Steve Gan.

 Unrelated to the team, The Legion of Monsters was also used as a banner name for two magazines, The Legion of Monsters #1 (September 1975) and Marvel Preview #8 (September 1976), both of which featured multiple stories starring some of Marvel's monster characters.

 Fictional team biography

 Legion of Monsters (1976)

-The first version of the Legion of Monsters were united by chance to investigate the appearance of a strange being called The Starseed.
+The first version of the Legion of Monsters was united by chance to investigate the appearance of a strange being called The Starseed.
 Although the being was benevolent, Morbius, the Living Vampire and the Werewolf by Night were overcome by their hungers and attacked it.
 The Ghost Rider intervened, as the Starseed was unable to overcome his fear of the Man-Thing and was burned by it.
-The dying Starseed attempted to cure the Legion of their monstrous forms, but was too weak and died minutes later.
+The dying Starseed attempted to cure the Legion of their monstrous forms but was too weak and died minutes later.
 Tired of fighting, and disappointed in their actions, the team split up, although they barely acknowledged even being a team in the first place.